 The exteriors were filmed at Buckner Mansion, but the interiors were created on an 8,000-sq-ft soundstage.

-Set decorator Ellen Brill points out, “You can really see blood on white!”
+Set decorator Ellen Brill says, “You can really see blood on white!”

 They built a working staircase with a real second floor for the “Coven” sets.